kidlat2024/kidlatnews/content/news/2024/Typhoon Kristine Routs Philippines in Landslide Win.md

 ---
 (Manila, Philippines) -- Despite hopeful expectations from Filipino spectators that the Philippines would come out of this match with a vital draw, Kristine's offensive combination of gale-force winds and torrential rain proved too devastating for the home team, resulting in a landslide win for the visiting severe tropical cyclone.

-With this result, the Philippines’ score against typhoons now stands at a depressing 0 Wins, 4 Draws, and 421 Losses, with a total of 425 matches played since 1974 when [PAGASA](/tags/philippine-atmospheric-geophysical-and-astronomical-services-administration) first started tabulating scores.
+With this result, the Philippines’ record against typhoons now stands at a disappointing 0 Wins, 4 Draws, and 421 Losses, with a total of 425 matches played since 1974 when [PAGASA](/tags/philippine-atmospheric-geophysical-and-astronomical-services-administration) first started tabulating scores.

 Attracting little attention when it emerged in a low-pressure area in the [Philippine Sea](/tags/philippine-sea) west of Guam on October 19, [Kristine](/tags/typhoon-kristine) first drew concern from  PAGASA when it entered the Philippines’ area of responsibility as a tropical depression two days later to challenge the island nation to a match.